jijisa/debian_lxde_autostart/README.rst

 Debian LXDE autostart
 =========================

-This is a repo about autostarting my desktop env.
+This is a repo about autostarting my linux desktop environment using xdotool.

-I'm using debian buster with lxde desktop.
+I'm using lxde desktop on debian 10 (buster).

 How to use it
 ---------------